Introducing Our School

 .

 The Reception children start their time at Manor Field in a separate dedicated building named 'Antarctica'.
-They also have their own large playground that is seperate from the other year groups.
+They also have their own large playground that is separate from the other year groups.
 As the year progresses, they are gradually introduced to other areas around the school building.